Mai-Te-Pora/proposals/tip-11.md

 This market could bring good volume too since Binance burns BNB on a regular basis.

 ## Proposal
 The following markets should be listed: *ETH/CEL* and *BUSD/BNB*.
-Regarding *BTC/SWTH* and *NEO/SWTH* I would like to hear opinions.
+Regarding *BTC/SWTH*, *BUSD/BTCB* and *NEO/SWTH* I would like to hear opinions.

-These new pool weights I suggest:
+These new pool weights I suggest(if all markets get listed):

 | Market    | Cur.
 Pool weight | New Pool weight | Liquidity | 24H Volume |
 |-----------|------------------|-----------------|-----------|------------|